MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Lesson

 Our app has an array of restaurants that we want to display on our page.
 Handlebars enables us to iterate over an array of data and repeatedly add the same parsed html block to our final page.
 This is how dynamic lists of content are rendered.
-The example below can be seen all over the intenet and is a good example of a _card_ component.
+The example below can be seen all over the Internet and is a good example of a _card_ component.

 ![example of the card component](https://user-images.githubusercontent.com/4499581/95015340-344df880-0644-11eb-8ce4-30609f0de5fe.jpg)

 Can you recognise the template vs the dynamic content in the example above?

-### Pass the data into the template
+### Passing the Restaurant data to the view template

-The first step is preparing our data for the template, and the second is passing it to the template.

-1. The example below uses sequelize to fetch all the restaurants
+Our first step is to prepare the data for the view template and the second step is to pass it to the view template.
+The example below uses sequelize to fetch all the restaurants and passes this to the `home.handlebars` layout template.

-1. The first argument to `response.render` is the matching string name of the template file we want to render, i.e. 'home'
+1. The first argument to `response.render` is the matching string name of the layout file we want to render.
+In this example, the name 'restaurants' refers to a file named `home.handlebars`.
-1. The second argument to `response.render` is our data in an object.
+1. The second argument to `response.render` is the Restaurant data returned from the sequelize query.

 ```javascript
 app.get('/', async (req, res) => {